ManadayM/manadaym.github.io/_posts/2022-01-13-sql-correlated-subqueries.md

-This post documents correlated subqueries in SQL.
+A post on correlated subqueries in SQL.

 <!--more-->

-Lately, I'm refining my database skills through one of the Udemy course on SQL and PostgreSQL by Stepehn Grider.
-Yesterday, I came across the topic of Correlated Subqueries.
-I found it a bit difficult to understand at first due to my limited exposure to the database side.
-This blog post is an attempt to document my understanding on the same.
+I am refining my database skills these days.
+Yesterday, I came across the topic of SQL Correlated Subqueries.
+This blog post is an attempt to document my understanding of the same.

-In simple terms, a correlated subquery is a query that depends for its value on the outer query.
+In simple terms, a correlated subquery is a subquery that uses values from the outer query.
+Let's understand it. 😊

+## Analogy

-We can visualize correlated queries as two-level nested ```for``` loops.
+In the general programming context, we can visualize correlated subqueries as two-level nested ```for``` loops.
 The following code snippet mimics a car assembly where each car frame (outer loop) is passed through a set of assembly operations (inner loop).
 Here, the inner loop ```assembly``` is dependent on a value from the outer loop ```frames```.

 ```javascript
 let frames = ['car frame 1', 'car frame 2', 'car frame 3'];